nhuytran122/ASP.NetCore-ECommerce/README.md

 2. **Set up the database:**

-    Create a database named LiteCommerce and run the provided SQL script to set up the schema and sample data.
+    Create a database named `LiteCommerceDB` and run the provided SQL script to set up the schema and sample data.

    In `appsettings.json`, configure the connection string for your SQL Server database.